 Singing Rooster is re-branding November 11th as “Hug your favorite Veteran Day.”
-We’re wrapping our arms around Justin Dena — our new Director of Development and our favorite Veteran.
-He’s building markets and leading our visits to Haiti.
+We’re wrapping our arms around Justin Dena — our Director of Development and our favorite Veteran.
+He’s building markets and leading trips / visits to Haiti.
 Interested in touring coffee fields in rural Haiti?
 We’d love to have you come along.

 For those of you who know us (truly know us), you know Singing Rooster has been working in Haiti for over a decade and that we are really, really small.
 We’ve needed help for years but like most small and super busy organizations, we just didn’t have the time to put thoughtful effort into it.

 That’s where Justin came in — he emailed Molly.
 Then he called.
 Then he emailed again.
 Then he (sweetly) invited us to meet in Haiti.
 We couldn’t resist.
 He’s tenacious and charming and seemed too good to be true.
 After 3 days with Justin – we were sold.
 We hired him for a job we never posted.
 He’s smart and industrious, and we’re glad he’s on board.